matloff/regtools/inst/UnbalancedClasses.md

 ## Outline

 * Why is imbalance a problem?
-Always guess the dominant class, etc.
+Our ML algorithm may never predict the small class, making the algorithm rather useless.

 * A popular solution is to artificially balance the data.